cristianocaon/ttu-parallel-processing/README.md

-# Parallel Processing (CS 5379) - TTU
+# Parallel Processing

-Repository created to store the development and explorations done in the Parallel Processing class at Texas Tech University.
+Repository created to store assignments from CS 5379 from Texas Tech University.

-## Contributors

-- Cristiano Caon
-- Nicolas Ferradas